Get

 6. Get Professional Help

-None of these mean that your cat and dog cannot be friends.
+None of these necessarily mean that your cat and dog cannot live in the same household safely.
 However, you may need a different approach.
 A professional can help you ensure there isn’t an underlying reason for the aggression and help you come up with a training plan.

 Final Thoughts